bwhitman/led-matrix-processing/README.md

 }
 ```

 This will emit the current frame to the Pi, which will show it on the LED matrix.
-You can run this from your comptuer on the same Wi-Fi.
+You can run this from your computer on the same Wi-Fi.
 I can easily get up to 60FPS on a 192x192 panel.

 If you want even more performance, the Pi can run Processing natively.
 Processing is installed on the Pi.
 You can connect an HDMI monitor and keyboard (or use a VNC connection) and run your scripts locally on the Pi.
 It will be faster as it won't have to use the network to transmit data.
+(You would want to change `ledmatrix_ip` to `localhost`.)

 ## Other examples